 Next up is a subsidiary of Seiko, which is Orient.
 A formerly independent Japanese brand, Seiko Epson included Orient as part of their brand

-Without taking up too much time on the WYCA review, they laid out our observations to a tee: bold configurations, uncharacteristic sub-dial design, and very individualistic pieces.
+Without taking up too much time, here are our observations: bold configurations, uncharacteristic sub-dial design, and very individualistic pieces.
 The model range can start from $100 all the way up to $5,000 but expect the same quality all throughout.

 Orient makes robust mechanical movements that last.
 Also, the Bambino…